Gazelle (New-Gen)

-Gazelle (Elle) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Gazelle (Elle) is a superhero appearing in American comic books published by Marvel Comics.
 The character appears in the NEW-GEN comic books.
 Created by Chris Matonti, J.D.
 Matonti, and Julia Coppola, she first appeared in NEW-GEN #1 (2010).
 He was one of the children from the world of NEW-GEN granted extraordinary abilities by Deadalus' nanobot infestation.
 She is a founding member of the A.P.N.G. superhero team.

 Fictional character biography

 Early life

 Gazelle is a New-Gen native, and was very young when Gabriel's apprentice, Deadalus, turned loose a massive swarm of nanobots capable of reorganizing the genetic structures of those with whom they come into contact.
 Gazelle's body was drastically affected by the nanobots, giving her double jointed legs, a coat of fur, long horns and hoofed feet.
 After her mutation, Gabriel took Gazelle in and began to train her in the proper and responsible use of her powers.